 What new scientific questions have your results paved the way for?

-:
+Anja Baufeld: We could create a physiological relevant environment to investigate granulosa-theca cell interactions in more detail like substrate exchange or follicular dynamics during the process of folliculogenesis.

 What research questions will your laboratory focus on in the future?